-Where the rest of the world has chosen to turn right, I’ve turned left, over and over again.
+Where the rest of the world has turned right, I’ve chosen to turn left…over and over again.

 And by the time I was 20 I was over 20 stone (280lbs).

-Being obese in my childhood and adolescence affected me in so many ways.
-I don’t remember being normal – I was ‘the fat girl’.
+Being obese in my childhood affected me in so many ways.
+I was not normal – I was ‘the fat girl’.
 But it also gifted me many things.
 Once I found the determination to shed – I lost half my body weight in my early twenties – I realised I could do anything I set my mind to.

 Over the next decade my life unravelled.
-I gave up my job with Microsoft to work for a music charity in London, swapping my BMW and house in the suburbs for a bicycle and a London flat-share.
+I gave up the job with Microsoft that I drove to in my BMW and found work in London for a music charity, cycling there every day.
 I ended my marriage to my first boyfriend to go it alone.
 I left the UK to move to Italy, where I knew no-one.
-I dropped caffiene, wheat, sugar and all processed foods from my diet.
+I dropped all processed foods from my diet.
 I stepped way out of my comfort zone to build my own internet-based life coaching business.
 I chose my musician-boyfriend, knowing the joy he brought me rather than worrying that he wasn’t earning money.
 After 5 years with no periods, and longing for a child, I chose to forgo fertility treatment believing I could heal naturally.

 The birth of my son and the traumatic events that followed shook my very concept of myself.
 I remember often saying, “I don’t know who I am any more”.
-It was here that painting called me – weakend and looking at the ruins of the life I’d known around me, I chose to waveringly, and with the help of my now husband, stand up, pick up a brush and daub some paint onto a canvas.
+It was here, at age 40, that painting called me – weakened and looking at the ruins of the life I’d known around me, I chose to waveringly, and with the help of my now husband, stand up, pick up a brush and daub some paint onto a canvas.

 And, from that moment, what an amazing guide art has been for me.
 When I paint I feel like I am coming home.
-I play; I follow my own whims.
-Valuing the places my curiosity takes me transforms my way of being in the world, my state of mind and my relationship with myself and through this it is helping me forge a deeper, more whole, more peaceful and more satisfying life.
+I play; I follow my whims.
+I value the places my curiosity takes me.
+This has transformed my way of being in the world, my state of mind and my relationship with myself; it is helping me forge a deeper, more whole, more peaceful and more satisfying life.

-As you look at my work and read my words, I hope that you’ll touch and be touched by that eternal creative forve that is available to us all, whereever we are.
+Choosing to create, however we do it, is challenging is so many ways.
+If you do, I salute you.
+As you look at my work and read my words, I hope that you’ll touch and be touched by that eternal creative force that is available to us all, where-ever we are.